Food Allergy And Packaged Foods

 • Some people find labelling about gluten and wheat confusing.

-• People with a wheat allergy need to avoid wheat.
+• People with a wheat allergy need to avoid wheat proteins.
 They need to check if wheat is an ingredient rather than just gluten.
 They may be able to eat other gluten containing cereals (such as rye, barley and oats), unless they are also allergic to rye, barley or oats.

-Confused about milk (dairy) allergy and lactose intolerance?
+Confused about milk (dairy) allergy and lactose intolerances?

 READ MORE